Azure/azure-iot-sdk-python/doc/python-devbox-setup.md

 * On Linux, Python 2.7 is typically already installed and active.
 * On Windows, install the latest x86 or x64 Python 2.7 or 3.x client from ([python.org](https://www.python.org/downloads/)).
 If you plan to build the Python library, the scrips will need a valid Python.exe in the path.
 Based on the active Python version (e.g. Python 2.7.11 x86 32bit) the build script choses the compiler settings for the Python extension module build accordingly and copies the extension to the test and sample folders.

-<a name="windows-wheels"></a>
+<a name="pypi-wheels"></a>
-## Install the Python modules on Windows from [PyPI]
+## Install the Python modules using PyPI wheels from [PyPI]

-1. Open a command-prompt window.
+1. Open a command-prompt (Windows) or console (other platforms) window.
 2. To install the Azure IoT Hub device client module (**iothub\_client** package), type the following command: `pip install azure-iothub-device-client`
-2. To install the Azure IoT Hub service client module (**iothub\_service\_client** package), type the following command: `pip install azure-iothub-service-client`
+3. To install the Azure IoT Hub service client module (**iothub\_service\_client** package), type the following command: `pip install azure-iothub-service-client`
-3. Make sure the Visual C++ Redistributable for Visual Studio 2015 package is installed from here: https://www.microsoft.com/en-us/download/details.aspx?id=48145 (Note: Visual Studio 2015 installation includes it)
 4. Now Python is ready to run your application.

+> Notes:
+> - Supported platforms: Windows, Linux (Ubuntu), Raspberry Pi
+> - On Windows make sure the Visual C++ Redistributable for Visual Studio 2015 package is installed from here: https://www.microsoft.com/en-us/download/details.aspx?id=48145 (Note: Visual Studio 2015 installation includes it)
+> - On other platforms make sure the Pip tool is upgraded to the latest version. (> 9)
-> Note: If Pip cannot install the package for the specific version of Python installed on your machine, use one of the following options to build the **iothub_client** module.
+> - If Pip cannot install the package for the specific version of Python installed on your machine, use one of the following options to build the **iothub_client** module.

 <a name="linux"></a>
 ## Build the Azure IoT Hub SDKs for Python on Linux